soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 When you're developing locally, you're possibly using something like Java, ASP .NET, PHP or something else to run a local server.
 Whether you're contacting a local database or actually using the server as an API to communicate to another resource, this is much the same setup.

 Enter 'dollar http'.
 Your best friend from now on.
 The _$http_ method is a nice Angular wrapper for accessing data from the server, and so easy to use you could do it blindfolded.
 Here's a simple example of a 'GET' request, which (you guessed it) gets data from the server.
-It's syntax is very jQuery-like so transitioning is a breeze:
+Its syntax is very jQuery-like so transitioning is a breeze:

 {% highlight javascript %}
 myApp.controller('MainCtrl', ['$scope', '$http', function ($scope, $http) {